1. What is stock turnover time and why does it matter?

 Internal alerts for slow cars

-Automatic reports each week with rotation KPIs
+Automatic weekly reports with turnover KPIs

 5. Practical example: from 90 to 45 days on average